The Used: Lies for the Liars, Shallow Believer, Artwork, and Vulnerable (2006–2012)

-Recent work (2013–present)
+The Ocean of the Sky, Imaginary Enemy, and The Canyon (2013–2017)

 Sub City (Hopeless Records' non-profit 501(c) organization) announced on November 9, 2012, that they, with support from We Came As Romans, Crown the Empire, and Mindflow, would headline the annual nationwide charity tour will circle the US through February, showcasing some of the best bands in music today while raising funds and awareness for It Gets Better Project and the concept that we can all help play a part in making a positive impact.
 The band's fifth studio album was re-issued as a two-disc set titled Vulnerable (II) on January 22, 2013.
 On March 11, 2013, the band released a music video for the single "Hands and Faces".

 In June 2013 they announced, The Ocean of the Sky, and the EP was released the following month.

 In mid-January 2014, the band revealed their sixth studio album, Imaginary Enemy.
 It was released on April 1, 2014, through their label GAS Union.
 The album was greatly influenced by McCracken's daughter.

 In early February 2015, it was announced that guitarist Quinn Allman parted ways with the band for a one-year hiatus.
 Saosin's guitarist Justin Shekoski became his replacement as touring member for subsequent tours from February 2015.
 They toured the United Kingdom in February 2015 with support from the Landscapes.
 On November 19, 2015, they announced that Allman amicably parted ways with the band permanently and then touring member Shekoski was welcomed as his permanent replacement.
 However, Allman later revealed that he had intended to return to the band for the anniversary tour, and his departure was a one-sided decision by the band which he became aware of via the band's Facebook announcement.